Sanctuary-OS-Source-Code/SanctuaryOS/README.md

 - **Quick Actions:** Instantly run a Radar Sweep, Lockdown the Vault (strip mods instantly), or Submit a Support Ticket.
 - **Global Comm-Link:** A live feed of updates, patch notes, and transmissions directly from Masons.
 Features threaded multi-level replies, WYSIWYG/Markdown text formatting, dedicated "Discover" vs "Following" tabs, and pinned posts.
 - **Sanctuary Support:** A dynamic in-house Support System designed from the ground up to streamline all support operations.
-- **Status Bar Integration:** The Unidentified (DNA) panel trigger and Conflict Radar are accessible globally from the bottom status bar, preventing intrusive screen takeovers.
-The radar icon dynamically ties to the active environment's status colors.
+- **Status Bar Integration**: Critical OS functions (Radar Sweep, Lockdown Vault, Notifications) are housed in the global, edge-to-edge `SystemStatusBar` at the bottom of the OS, preventing intrusive screen takeovers and making them available across every screen.

 ## Your Vault
 Your Vault is your local library and secured asset storage.
 The game never touches these files directly; they are projected into the game via symlinks.